Have someone in your life with a new PTSD diagnosis? Discover what proper PTSD family support looks like and the effects of PTSD on family members.

 Understanding what triggers your loved one’s flashbacks or other symptoms can help make your home a safer space.
 For example, your loved one may find sudden loud noises unbearable.
 Taking steps to avoid the person’s triggers can help reduce their symptoms.
 You may need to enlist support from the whole family to prevent triggering events and conversations from occurring.

 Having a plan for what to do during a PTSD crisis can also help you and your loved one feel more prepared for challenging times, potentially reducing anxiety.
-What helps during a flashback depends on the person, and you can ask the person what support they prefer.
+What helps during a flashback depends on the individual, and you can ask them what support they prefer.
 Many people find the following measures reassuring:

 - Remaining calm